sketch-myname/Internal-bot/README.md

 ## In The Future

-Internal bot will save players data: to show their statistics on a server if they invoke the appropriate cmd.
+Internal bot will save players data from UrT: to show their statistics on a specific server if they invoke the appropriate cmd.

 (maybe I will do it someday, dont trust me 100% ok?)